 I highly recommend group family counseling.
 The parents supporting the parents and the children supporting the children under the guidance of a health professional will be your saving grace.
 Speak with a social worker or doctor so they can help you find one in your area.
 There are even fun meetups for parents to have a night out at the bar.
 I go to a co-ed and an all women’s widow meet up.
 One experience that will change your life is the grief sleepaway camps for the kids.
 Me and DJ went Camp Erin who hosts a parent retreat on the opposite side of the lake while the kids are at camp.
 Check out the HBO documentary “One Last Hug: Three Days at Grief Camp” It gives you a good idea of what the experience is like at Camp Erin.
 The best part is all of these services are FREE!

 10 Stay in Tune with Your Child

 Your child will process grief in their own way and it’s important to try your best not to check out while with them.
-This is damn near impossible at this moment actually.
-Yes, your child looks and acts just like the spouse you lost, Sure your child is either laughing, angry or silent all the time and you don’t know what to do.
-Know that they love you and is terribly afraid to lose you too.
+This is damn near impossible at this moment.
+Yes, your child looks and acts just like the spouse you lost, sure your child is either laughing, angry or silent all the time and you don’t know what to do.
+Know that they love you and are terribly afraid to lose you too.
 This has been what every single widow I know experienced.
 Find ways to connect somehow and guard them against other people trying to tell them what to feel and think.
-You guys have a long road ahead so buckle up, this roller coaster of life will hit you with things you never expect and you will need each other.
+You guys have a long road ahead so buckle up, this roller coaster of life will hit you with things you’d never expect and you will need each other.